enze-chen/enze-chen.github.io/index.markdown

 You can listen to [the episode online](https://undercooled.transistor.fm/s2/10){:target="_blank"} and check out all of the others!

-* 2024/12: I recently had the pleasure of speaking with [Beth McMurtrie](https://www.chronicle.com/author/beth-mcmurtrie){:target="_blank"} at _The Chronicle of Higher Education_ about the joys of teaching Gen Z.
+* 2024/12: I recently had the pleasure of speaking with [Beth McMurtrie](https://www.chronicle.com/author/beth-mcmurtrie){:target="_blank"} at _The Chronicle of Higher Education_ about "Why Generation Z Gives These Professors Hope."
 Check out [her great piece](https://www.chronicle.com/article/why-generation-z-gives-these-professors-hope){:target="_blank"}!
 I highly recommend those interested in teaching/higher ed to subscribe to her [_Teaching_ newsletter](https://www.chronicle.com/newsletter/teaching){:target="_blank"}.